Door Number 3

 Door Number 3 is an independent brand development and integrated advertising agency located in Austin, Texas, United States.
 The agency is known for creating and integrating marketing that helps challenger brands topple their giants.

 The agency was founded in 1994 by M.P.
 Mueller.
 Mueller is also known for her blog featured in The New York Times, "You're the Boss: The Art of Running a Small Business" series.
 The agency was purchased by Prentice Howe in February 2015.
-Prior to taking sole ownership of the company, Howe worked at Door Number 3 as Executive Creative Director from 2005-2012.
+Prior to taking sole ownership of the company, Howe worked at Door Number 3 as Executive Creative Director from 2005 to 2012.

 Door Number 3 relocated their offices from East Austin to 910 West Avenue in 2016.

-Notable Campaigns
+Campaigns

-The firm's “Can you love a road?” campaign for the SH 130 Concession Company in 2012 gained wide state recognition and was also featured in The New York Times.
+The firm's "Can you love a road?" campaign for the SH 130 Concession Company in 2012 gained wide state recognition and was also featured in The New York Times.

-The firm's “Access Granted” campaign in 2012 for the Cowboys Stadium was featured in Communication Arts (magazine).
+The firm's "Access Granted" campaign in 2012 for the Cowboys Stadium was featured in Communication Arts (magazine).

-In 2010, the firm launched “The Allies of the Alamo”, the first marketing campaign for the landmark.
+In 2010, the firm launched "The Allies of the Alamo", the first marketing campaign for the landmark.
 The campaign was featured in Communication Arts, AdWeek and AdFreak.

-The firm's Number 3's 2010 “Heads of State” campaign for small Georgetown-based company, Cow Wow, featured six-foot terra cotta busts of Texas gubernatorial candidates Rick Perry and Bill White.
-The campaign was featured on a “Stuff from Ebay” segment on the Tonight Show with Jay Leno.
+The firm's Number 3's 2010 "Heads of State" campaign for small Georgetown-based company, Cow Wow, featured six-foot terra cotta busts of Texas gubernatorial candidates Rick Perry and Bill White.
+The campaign was featured on a "Stuff from Ebay" segment on the Tonight Show with Jay Leno.